Skip to content

 • Bucket names automatically receive your account prefix (for example, u42-): you enter backups, the final bucket is u42-backups.
 Use the full name in S3 clients.

-• When creating a bucket you choose its region: ru-1 (Russia), eu-1 (Europe), or us-1 (United States).
+• When creating a bucket you choose its region: ru-1 (Russia) or eu-1 (Europe).
 The region determines where the data is durably stored; the region is set at creation and cannot be changed later.
 The endpoint is the same for all regions.

 • A bucket is private by default.
 A public bucket allows anonymous downloads by direct URL (https://s3.webshield.pro/<bucket>/<key>) — for example, to serve images or files on a website; listing the bucket contents stays private.
 The type can be switched at any time with the lock/globe button; the change takes effect within about a minute.